unlock-protocol/docs/docs/governance/grants-bounties/udt-grantee-handbook.md

 [Creator Guides](https://unlock-protocol.com/guides/) - step-by-step guides on how to use our UI tools like the Unlock “Dashboard”, set up plugins, find integrations, configure credit card payments, and more.

-### Milestone Delivery  & Review Payments
+## Milestone Delivery

 Once the grants administrator creates your grant “pod” workspace, you’ll also see your milestones set there with associated deliverable tasks.
 Those will look something like the image below.

 ![screen shot wonderverse for grantee handbook](/img/governance/grants/grantee-handbook-7.png)

 As you complete the associated tasks be sure to update your milestones.

-The final item will be the “Finished Milestone” bounty which you can mark as complete and attach any additional information we might need.
-This will trigger your milestone payment.
+### Final Delivery
+Upon completion of the grant work, Unlock will ask you to complete a grant retrospective form with feedback and learnings, as well as submit a demonstration video, a link to a live (production) implementation for review, and other completion items.
+If all in-scope items have been completed, the project is live, and the grant retrospective has been submitted, the grant payout will be initiated.

+## Grant Payments
+Grant payouts are paid using UDT on the Polygon network.
+Grant payouts are delivered over a **one year vesting period** that begins vesting on the date of the grant application.
+When the grant work is completed, submitted, and approved, a first partial grant payout will be done by way of a "catchup" to the date of grant completion from the original grant submission date.
+The unvested balance left will be sent over incrementally between the grant completion date and one year from the grant date as it vests.

+Note: If the work of the grant has not been completed and delivered by one year after the grant date, it is assumed the grant has been abandoned.